OzerOzturk/Javascript-fundamental-projects/README.md

 # Javascript-Fundamental-Projects

-I made these projects simultaneously by following the youtube channels of users such as @bradtraversy @florinpop17 @developedbyed
+I made these projects simultaneously by following the youtube channels of users such as [Brad Traversy](https://github.com/bradtraversy),  [Florin Pop](https://github.com/florinpop17), [Simo Edwin](https://github.com/developedbyed), [John Smilga](https://github.com/john-smilga)
 <br>
 My main goal was to improve my skills in JavaScript and I am trying to continue with new projects 🖥
 <br>